-Welcome to iFis,
+Welcome to iFeis,

-A new way to fis.
+A new way to feis.

-To create an iFèis account, a Google or Facebook account is required. iFèis is registered with Facebook and Google to perform Username and Password verification.
+To create an iFeis account, a Google or Facebook account is required. iFeis is registered with Facebook and Google to perform Username and Password verification.
 The only information shared with Facebook or Google is the user’s name and email to verify your account.

 Below are step-by-step instructions for creating a new account: